Shop Rihanna's Fenty Fam Sale for 25% Off Fenty Beauty and Fenty Skin

-Rihanna's Fenty Fam Sale Ends Tomorrow: Shop 25% Off Fenty Beauty and Fenty Skin
+Rihanna's Fenty Fam Sale Ends Tonight: Final Hours to Get 25% Off Fenty Beauty and Fenty Skin

 It's not every day you can get major deals from game-changing beauty brands, but the Fenty Beauty Friends & Family sale is here to make our dreams come true.
-Until Monday, March 27, Rihanna’s skincare and makeup brand is offering 25% off sitewide.
+For one last day today, Rihanna’s skincare and makeup brand is offering 25% off sitewide.

 Fenty Beauty is a favorite among RiRi's fans for versatile makeup that's great for creating every type of look, whether it's for everyday, natural-looking makeup or for a head-turning look.
 Rihanna prioritizes inclusivity in her brand and her products are offered in an expansive range of shades to fit every skin tone — Fenty foundations are always available in 50 shades.

-If you’re hoping to add some Rihanna-approved products to your spring glam routine, keep scrolling for deals on some of the biggest Fenty Beauty bestsellers.
+If you’re hoping to add some Rihanna-approved products to your spring glam routine, keep scrolling for deals on some of the biggest Fenty Beauty bestsellers before the sale ends tonight.

 A dream team of hyaluronic acid and tamarind work to strengthen your skin's barrier for hydrated, plump skin.